Key takeaways

 How much does Zepbound cost without insurance?

-The list price describes the cost at which Eli Lilly, Zepbound’s manufacturer, sells the drug to wholesalers.
-The actual retail price tends to be higher and can vary by pharmacy.
-Ultimately, however, the amount you’ll pay for Zepbound will depend on various factors, such as your insurance coverage (if any), preferred pharmacy, and location.
+Ultimately, however, the amount you’ll pay for Zepbound will depend on various factors such as your insurance coverage (if any), preferred pharmacy, and location.

-The cost of Zepbound without insurance can also vary depending on the prescribed form of the drug.
-In addition to pre-filled pens, certain doses of Zepbound are available in single-dose vials, which can be purchased with cash (keywords!) through LillyDirect, the manufacturer’s self-pay pharmacy, or Ro.
-Here are the cash prices of a four-week supply of Zepbound single-dose vials:
+What you pay for Zepbound without insurance can also vary depending on the prescribed form of the drug (pens or vials).
+Zepbound is also available in multi-dose KwikPens, which can be purchased with cash on Ro or through LillyDirect, the manufacturer’s self-pay pharmacy.

 Does insurance cover Zepbound?